nordic-rse/nordic-rse.github.io/conference/submissions.md

 themes would be interesting to attendees.
 Also, consider the types of attendees we expect on the [front page](/conference/).

+- Research software case studies - challenges, successes and lessons learned
+- Best practices in developing research software
-- Tools and training for computational researchers and RSEs.
-Stuff that people should learn.
-It doesn't have to be solely directed at people who consider themselves RSEs.
+- Tools and training for computational researchers and RSEs (stuff that people should learn, it doesn't have to be solely directed at people who consider themselves RSEs)
-- How to run a RSE group.
-How to hire RSEs.
+- How to run a RSE group, how to hire RSEs
+- Research software communities in the Nordic region
-- RSE career tracks in the Nordics.
+- RSE career tracks in the Nordics
-- Information to funders and administrators to support RSE programs.
+- Information to funders and administrators to support RSE programs
-- Community impact and engagement.
+- Community impact and engagement
-- Teaching and training.
+- Developing and delivering technical training materials
-- Infrastructure.
+- Infrastructure
+- Deploying and managing continuous integration/deployment (CI/CD) environments

 Please don't feel limited to classic lectures - we will consider any kind of event, such as discussions, networking sessions, hackthons,